Continuing Education and Continuing Certification

-It is vital that diplomates participate in Continuing Medical Education and Maintenance of Certification.
-A certificate issued by the ABP is valid for 10 years contingent upon meeting all interim reporting requirements for the MOC program.
+It is vital that diplomates participate in Continuing Medical Education and Continuing Certification.
+A certificate issued by the ABP is valid for 10 years contingent upon meeting all interim reporting requirements for the CC program.

 Continuing Medical Education (CME)